Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Low blood counts, as noted from a blood test

-Some of these side effects can be controlled with medicine, and some may be helped with diet.
-Talk with your doctor or nurse about how to deal with them and how to know when they become serious.
-Often these side effects go away a few weeks after you stop treatment.
+Some of these side effects can be controlled with medicine.
+Some may be helped with diet.
+Talk with your healthcare team about how to deal with them and how to know when they become serious.
+The side effects may go away a few weeks after you stop treatment.

-Radiation therapy can cause some long-term side effects, depending on where the radiation was aimed.
-These can be more serious, so you should watch them closely with your doctor:
+Radiation therapy can cause some long-term side effects.
+This depends on where the radiation was aimed.
+These can be more serious, so you should watch them closely and talk with your healthcare team.
+The long-term side effects can include:

 Bowel or bladder irritation.
 You may feel the need to urinate or have bowel movements more often.
 You may also have some pain with urination or bowel movements, or see blood in your urine or stool.
 Be sure your doctor is aware of these problems so that they can be treated, if needed.

-Early menopause.
+Early menopause (hormone changes) or infertility (inability to become pregnant).
 If you're a woman who hasn’t gone through menopause, you may have menopausal symptoms.
 Talk with your doctor about what you can do to ease the symptoms.

 Vaginal dryness.
 Women may have vaginal dryness and narrowing.
+This can lead to painful intercourse or bleeding.
 Both conditions may be permanent.
 Lubricants can help with vaginal dryness.
 Vaginal narrowing may be helped by using a vaginal dilator or by having sexual intercourse.

-Decreased sperm count.
-Men may produce less ejaculate, and their semen may have a lower sperm count.
+Lower sperm count.
+Men may produce less semen.
+Their semen may have a lower sperm count.
+This could lower a man's fertility.
+But it might still be possible to get a woman pregnant.
 If you're planning on having children, you may want to discuss using a sperm bank before having your radiation treatments.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |